Rsmeets99/M_scheme_biofilm_PDE/README.md

 to create an environment in which the code can be run.
 Note that if ones uses windows, the installation must be done through the Windows Subsystem for Linux (WSL/WSL2) and install Ubuntu.
 Alternatively, FEniCSx can be ran through Docker.

+My preferred way of running the code is through WSL within VSCode (see here how to install [link](https://code.visualstudio.com/docs/remote/wsl)).

 # How to run
 Explanation on the different .py scripts is given within the README.md files of their respective directories.